manetu/policyengine/docs/docs/how-it-works.md

 </div>

 :::tip Premium Feature: Dynamic Updates
-In the open source edition, the PDP loads policies at startup.
+In the Community Edition, the PDP loads policies at startup.
 The **Premium Edition** adds dynamic policy rollout with a sophisticated cache-coherency algorithm—policies are updated across all PDPs in real-time without any restarts, keeping policy management centralized while decisions scale out to the edge of your network.
 :::

 ### Flexible Deployment Patterns